-This part of the Okavango Delta was pretty much dried up for almost 30 decades until one faithful day in August of 2009 heavy rains caused the area to flood once again.
-Thus creating what is today known as the Selinda canoe trail where there are places in which people can walk or canoe with various guided tours of the most breathtaking parts of this amazing part of the world.
+This part of the Okavango Delta was pretty much dried up for almost 30 decades until one fateful day in August of 2009 when heavy rains caused the area to flood once again, creating what is today known as the Selinda canoe trail.
+Whether you’re interested in a walking safari, a peaceful retreat experience or simply water-based excursions, then this is one of the most breathtaking parts of Botswana to enjoy these safari activities.

 Mokoro drive.
 Delta del Okavango. #okavangodelta #okavango #moremi #moremireserve #sunset #wildnature #river #rivers #riverdrive #animales #reservamoremi #botswana #africa #realafrica #okavangoriver #deltadelokavango #rio #mokoro #wildlife #honeymoon #viajar #viajando #destinos #sunandsea #sunandfun @insta_botswana